Appearance & Reality > The Lord Jesus Christ > Strong and weak

 11 And they were giving him attention because he had for a long time astonished them with his magic arts.

 For a long time, Simon had been practising magic and manifesting the power of the forces of darkness.
-He claimed to be someone great.
-The people regarded him as “the Great Power of God”.
+He claimed to be someone great and the people regarded him as “the Great Power of God”.
 But he was not.
-It was the evil one working through Simon.
+What had transpired was the evil one working through him.
 Yet, the people were deceived into thinking that it was something positive, something to be admired.
 Mistaking it to be a manifestation of the power of God, they called him “the Great Power of God”.

-In many societies, manifestations of power by the forces of darkness are often regarded as manifestations of the power of God, causing either fear or worship.
+In many societies, manifestations of power by the forces of darkness are often regarded as manifestations of the power of God, causing either fear or worship or both.

-An experience that seems to be spiritually uplifting may not be of God, even when it comes with thoughts and ideas that seem helpful for our growth.
-Often, when believers have a pleasant spiritual experience, especially when it is accompanied by a sense of peace and joy, they quickly conclude it is from God.
-This can be very dangerous as it may be the deception of the forces of darkness.
-If it is a deception and we welcome it, we can enter into a relationship with the forces of darkness.
-The deception can grow and become more and more complicated, and we may come under serious spiritual bondage.
+Often, when believers have a pleasant spiritual experience, especially when accompanied by a sense of peace and joy, they quickly conclude that it is from God.
+Concluding quickly in this way can be very dangerous.
+We must not assume that every experience that seems spiritually uplifting and helpful for our growth comes from God.
+It could be a deception of the evil one and if we welcome it, we can enter into a relationship with the forces of darkness.
+This can allow the deception to grow and become more and more serious, and we may come under deep spiritual bondage.

 The apostle John warns us not to believe every spirit, but to test the spirits, to see whether they are from God (1 John 4:1).
 Paul warns us against being influenced by deceitful spirits, especially in the last days (1 Tim.
 4:1).